GLOBAL MARKETS-Wall Street rallies on tech boost, European shares end flat

 Facebook owner Meta FB.O was down after billionaire investor Peter Thiel decided to step down from the company's board, extending its slide following Thursday's record plunge.

-Pfizer PFE.N fell 3.6% as the drugmaker's forecasts for its COVID-19 vaccine and antiviral pills fell short of Wall Street estimates, while Coty COTY.N jumped 6% after raising its forecasts.
+Pfizer PFE.N fell 2.7%, clawing back the day's steepest losses seen as the drugmaker's forecasts for its COVID-19 vaccine and antiviral pills fell short of Wall Street estimates.

-Asia's session had been volatile overnight.
+Asia's session was volatile overnight.
 MSCI's broadest index of Asia-Pacific shares .MIAP00000PUS ended flat overall but blue chip Chinese stocks .CSI300 dropped to a 19-month low after big tech firms' heavy losses and U.S. export warnings on 33 new Chinese firms. .SS.HK

 Russia's rouble reached a four-week high after marathon talks between President Vladimir Putin and his French counterpart Emmanuel Macron kept up hopes that war in Ukraine will be avoided.

-Oil prices fell $2 a barrel as investors surmised that the resumption of indirect talks between the United States and Iran could revive an international nuclear agreement and allow more oil exports from the OPEC producer.
+Oil prices tumbled as investors surmised the resumption of indirect talks between the United States and Iran could revive an international nuclear agreement and allow more oil exports from the OPEC producer.

 A deal could return more than 1 million barrels per day (bpd) of Iranian oil to the market, boosting global supply by about 1%.
 The nuclear talks resumed in Vienna on Tuesday.O/R